Terry Labonte

-Terrance Lee Labonte (born November 16, 1956), nicknamed Texas Terry or The Iceman, is an American former stock car driver who raced from 1978 to 2014 in the former NASCAR Winston Cup and Sprint Cup Series (now called the NASCAR Cup Series).
-A two-time Cup Series champion and 1989 IROC champion, he is the older brother of 2000 Cup Series champion Bobby Labonte, and the father of former Nationwide Series driver Justin Labonte.
+Terrance Lee Labonte (born November 16, 1956), nicknamed "Texas Terry" or "the Iceman", is an American former stock car driver.
+He raced from 1978 to 2014 in the former NASCAR Winston Cup and Sprint Cup Series (now called the NASCAR Cup Series).
+A two-time Cup Series champion in 1984 and 1996 and the 1989 IROC champion, he is the older brother of 2000 Cup Series champion Bobby Labonte, and the father of former Nationwide Series driver Justin Labonte.
 He also co-owns a Chevrolet dealership in Greensboro, North Carolina with Rick Hendrick.
 He appeared on the CBS series The Dukes of Hazzard in 1984, where he played an unnamed pit crew member.

 Early life

-Terry Labonte was born in Corpus Christi, Texas in 1956.
-He was introduced to racing through his father, who had worked on race cars as a hobby for his friends.
+Terry Labonte was born in Corpus Christi, Texas, in 1956.
+He was introduced to racing at an early age through his father, who had worked on race cars as a hobby for his friends.
 He started racing quarter midgets when he was seven and won a national championship at nine before moving onto the local short tracks in a stock car as a teenager.
-Driving on both dirt and asphalt, he won track championships in his hometown, in Houston, and in San Antonio from 1975 to 1977.
+He graduated from Mary Carroll High School in 1975.
+Driving on both dirt and asphalt, he won track championships in his hometown, in Houston, and in San Antonio between 1975 and 1977.
 During this time he also met Louisiana businessman Billy Hagan.